cshbli/ML-CV-AI/deep_learning_fundamentals/normalization/README.md

  <b>BN cannot ensure the model accuracy rate when the batch size becomes smaller.
 As a result, researchers today are normalizing with large batches, which is very memory intensive.</b>

+ GN divides channels — also referred to as feature maps that look like 3D chunks of data — into groups and normalizes the features within each group.
+GN only exploits the layer dimensions, and its computation is independent of batch sizes.

+ Layer Normalization (LN), proposed in 2016 by a University of Toronto team led by Dr. Geoffrey Hinton; and Instance Normalization (IN), proposed by Russian and UK researchers, are also alternatives for normalizing batch dimensions.
+While LN and IN are effective for training sequential models such as RNN/LSTM or generative models such as GANs, GN appears to present a better result in visual recognition.